So I approached her through a known person. We decided to marry without parents’ consent so we do not commit major zina.

 However, brother, from what you wrote to us, it seems as if there were already issues with her, especially in regards to her relationship with her parents and the possibility that she lied about informing them about the proposal/marriage.
 It looks like she deceived you and her parents as well.
 This is not Islamic behavior as you know.

 Brother, how long did you know her before you proposed?
 Did you take the time to get to know her, her character, her practicing of Islam?
-Did you ask for references?
 Did you observe her in a variety of situations?
 These things are so important when deciding upon a future life partner – as you can now see.

 The most tragic thing, however, is her abuse of your child.
 Not only is that a huge sin, it is punishable as a crime in many countries.
 It seems, dear brother, that although she has solid career goals as she wants to be a doctor, she has no humanity as she beats and abuses your daughter.
 Her career choice and her abusing your daughter are a contradiction.